ISSN 0797-3691 online version

 As part of the submission process, authors are required to check off their submission's compliance with all the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• In case of original research, the article includes the section “Data availability” in which the authors report whether and where the data set used is available.
-See indications in the Author Guidelines.
+· The article includes the section “Data availability” in which the authors report whether and where the data set used is available, in case of original research.
+See indications in the Guidelines for Authors.

 Author Guidelines

-Contributions must be submitted exclusively through the web.
-Contributions sent to Dixit cannot be submitted simultaneously in other journals.
-Since 2024, preprints are accepted.
+Dixit receives collaborations all year round.
+These must be submitted exclusively through the web platform (see tutorial).
+Manuscripts submitted to Dixit cannot be simultaneously submitted to other journals.

 Authors must download and complete the Authorship Responsibility Statement, which will be attached to their application.